danielkunin/Deeplearning-Visualizations/article/optimization.md

 Batch size is the number of data points used to train a model in each iteration.
 Typical small batches are 32, 64, 128, 256, 512, while large batches can be thousands of examples.

-Choosing the right batch size is crucial to ensure convergence of the cost function and parameter values, and to the <span class="sidenote">generalization</span> of your model.
+Choosing the right batch size is important to ensure convergence of the cost function and parameter values, and to the <span class="sidenote">generalization</span> of your model.
 Some research<sup class="footnote"></sup> has considered how to make the choice, but there is no consensus.
 In practice, you can use a <span class="sidenote">hyperparameter search</span>.

 Research into batch size has revealed the following principles: